fish-shell/fish-shell/doc_src/faq.rst

 --------------------------------------------------
 Because history substitution is an awkward interface that was invented before interactive line editing was even possible.
 Instead of adding this pseudo-syntax, fish opts for nice history searching and recall features.
 Switching requires a small change of habits: if you want to modify an old line/word, first recall it, then edit.

 As a special case, most of the time history substitution is used as ``sudo !!``.
-In that case just press :kbd:`alt-s`, and it will recall your last commandline with ``sudo`` prefixed (or toggle a ``sudo`` prefix on the current commandline if there is anything).
+In that case press :kbd:`alt-s`, and it will recall your last commandline with ``sudo`` prefixed (or toggle a ``sudo`` prefix on the current commandline if there is anything).

 In general, fish's history recall works like this:

 - Like other shells, the Up arrow, ``up`` recalls whole lines, starting from the last executed line.
-So instead of typing ``!!``, you would just hit the up-arrow.
+So instead of typing ``!!``, you would hit the up-arrow.

 - If the line you want is far back in the history, type any part of the line and then press Up one or more times.
 This will filter the recalled lines to ones that include this text, and you will get to the line you want much faster.
 This replaces "!vi", "!?bar.c" and the like.
 If you want to see more context, you can press ``ctrl-r`` to open the history in the pager.